 - House care, such as light housework and laundry

 - Companion care, including conversations, playing cards and games, and participating in hobbies and interests

 - And more, according to each senior’s specific needs

-We invite you to contact us in our Medford home care office at (541) 857-9195 or in our Ashland office at (541) 482-9755 for a free in-home assessment to explore how we can share the care journey with you to help you keep your resolve to provide the very best care for your senior loved one.
+We invite you to contact our caregivers in Grant Pass, OR and the surrounding areas at (541) 857-9195 for a free in-home assessment to explore how we can share the care journey with you to help you keep your resolve to provide the very best care for your senior loved one.